Laura K. Hildebrand

 I am a behavioral scientist with 10+ years of experience using quantitative and qualitative research (e.g., surveys, experiments, focus groups, data analysis) to understand people’s attitudes, motivations, and behavior.
 As a skilled speaker and writer, I delight in translating complex findings into tangible outcomes and actionable recommendations for a variety of audiences and stakeholders.

-Designed, executed, and analyzed combined total of 45+ new surveys and experiments investigating attitudes, motivation, and behavior
+Designed, executed, and analyzed combined 45+ surveys, experiments, interviews, and focus groups investigating attitudes, motivation, and behavior

-Conducted basic and complex (e.g., regression, structural equation modeling, multilevel modeling, latent growth curve, LLM) analyses
+Conducted basic (e.g., maxdiff, conjoint, ANOVA, t-test, regression) and complex (e.g., predictive and structural equation modeling, multilevel modeling, latent growth curve) analyses

 Structured, organized, and prepared large datasets for independent & team analyses